As CEO, I hear a lot. Of course, there’s a lot I don’t hear as well.

 Over time I have learned an important lesson.
 There is “an element of truth” within each and every story.

 What’s often difficult to discern is which and how big the truthful element is.

 In order to prevent politics, I have found that total transparency is essential.
 Whenever I hear a story, I deliberately share the information with the person affected.

 Sometimes the story requires immediate action.
-Other times you can afford to do a little fact checking.
+Other times you can afford to do a little fact-checking.
 Either way, I make it clear what aspects of the story I know as fact and which are clearly conjecture.
 I remind the subject that there’s an element of truth within the story and that it’s our job to figure out what it is.

 It turns out that several of the facts behind the story were accurate.
-The employee had deployed the resources as described, but with the benefit of context it was clear, without a shadow of doubt, that the spending was anything but wasteful.
+The employee had deployed the resources as described, but with the benefit of context it was clear, without a shadow of a doubt, that the spending was anything but wasteful.
 In fact, it was rather inappropriate and detrimental for the “put off” employees to not participate.